daangeijs/deepops-slurmjob/README.md

 This command will generate the `sbatch` script for your interactive job.
 It will prompt you for various job settings and then upload the script to the cluster.

-### 3. `slurmjob run <name>`
+### 3. `slurmjob run <name> [<SBATCH_options>]`

 Use this command to run the interactive job that you've created.
-It will submit the job, monitor its status, and provide a VScode hyperlink for direct connection.
+It will submit the job with any specified SBATCH options, monitor its status, and provide a VScode hyperlink for direct connection.

 ### 4. `slurmjob ls`

 Lists all the existing job files you have in the job folder on your Slurm cluster.

 ## Configuration Settings